ZuziTom/ZuziTom/README.md

 - Bachelor of International Economic Relations, University of Economics (09/2012 - 06/2015)

 ## Achievements
-- ** Academic and Research Excellence: **
-Multiple Rector's Awards for excellence in academia and research, particularly in criminal intelligence analyses and tax evasion detection.
 - ** AT&T Above and Beyond Award (2018): **
 Recognized for exceptional performance and taking overall responsibility for a major client project.
+- ** Academic and Research Excellence (2014,2016): **
+Multiple Rector's Awards for excellence in academia and research, particularly in criminal intelligence analyses and tax evasion detection.

 ## Projects
 Portfolio from Data Analyst Course @Coders Lab CZ & SK IT Academy: